-Spring is around the corner.
-This means that soon it will be summer, filled with days of colorful sundresses and casual tees.
+Soon it will be summer, filled with days of colorful sundresses and casual tees.
 Now is the perfect time to think about how to get those smooth arms and legs, free of unwanted hair.
+[Oh, and of course, most hair removal places are closed because what’s going on in the world!]
 Yes, you can shave.
 But shaving doesn’t get to the roots of your hair and you gotta do it pretty frequently to keep the stubble at bay.
 You can head to a salon for a waxing session, but that takes time, money and planning.
+[Well, not a likely option now.]
 Way too much effort for a busy mom.
 My solution?
 Sugaring at home.
 I give myself a DIY hair removal session when my bug is taking a nap or has gone to sleep for the night.

 So what exactly is sugaring?
 It’s a way to remove hair using sugar.
 Yes, that’s right.
 Sugar!
 You know, those white tiny crystals that you add to your coffee and homemade sugary treats.
 Sugar has been used for hair removal for a long time.
 It’s rumored that Cleopatra herself relied on sugaring to rid of unwanted hair.
 There are essentially 2 types of sugaring.
 One is soft sugaring, and the other is hard sugaring.
 Soft sugaring uses a sugar mixture that has the consistency of honey and that requires you to use a cotton muslin strip to pull the hair off.
 Hard sugaring uses a sugar mixture that has a much thicker consistency, close to a caramel candy consistency, and that doesn’t require the use of a cotton muslin strip to pull the hair off.
 The recipe below can be used for both soft and hard sugaring, depending on the temperature of the sugar mixture.